 We are running a series of online courses.
 Is the student still covered by the policy?

-This is a travel policy.
-Remote courses which do not include any travel will not be covered.
+This is a travel policy designed for studying abroad in the UK.
+Remote courses that do not include any travel will not be covered.

 Does ‘cancellation cover’ apply to cancellation due to Covid-19?